Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 #### Impact

 **Economic Development**
 The continued waves of immigrants to Brazil has undoubtedly kickstarted its transition from LIDC to EDC to AC.
-The impact of the 50,000 Japanese living in Brazil today - with 2 million with Japanese heritage - is that the Japanese are hard working and reliable - something that has spread
+The impact of the 50,000 Japanese living in Brazil today - with 2 million with Japanese heritage - is that the Japanese are hard working and reliable - something that has spread particularly into the mentality of Brazillians especially in Sao Paolo.
+Brazil today is a powerful member of the G20, has the 7th largest economy in the world, is the leader of the Mercosur group and is also part of the BRICS group - widely-regarded as the countries with the greatest potential for future development, incentividing further foreign investment.

 **Political Stability**
+Brazil has a stable democracy, good education system and strong civil rights.
+Flows of people and capital have helped to reduce border and trade friction (there is free trade within Mercosur), promote integration and have contributed to very "western" anti-discrimination laws -b

 **Social Inequality**